This post may contain affiliate links. Please read our disclosure policy.

 Types of White Rice

-Medium Grain Rice: medium grain rice is soft, moist, chewy, and sticky in texture when cooked.
-Arborio and Valencia are examples of medium grain rice.
-If cooking rice as a side dish or as meal prep, I would avoid using medium grain rice.
-If you’re looking to make risotto or paella, use medium grain rice.
+Medium Grain Rice: Medium grain rice is soft, moist, chewy, and sticky in texture when cooked.
+Arborio and Valencia are examples of medium-grain rice.
+If cooking rice as a side dish or as meal prep, I would avoid using medium-grain rice.
+If you’re looking to make risotto or paella, use medium-grain rice.

-Long Grain Rice: long grain rice comes out firm but fluffy, and separate after cooking.
+Long Grain Rice: long grain rice comes out firm but fluffy, and separates after cooking.
 You can find long-grain rice labeled as Basmati rice and Jasmine rice.
 This is my rice of choice as the texture makes it work as the perfect side dish that goes with everything.

-What You’ll Need To Cook Stovetop Rice
+What You Need to Cook Rice on Your Stovetop

-• Bowl: to wash your rice in
+• Bowl: A medium to large-sized bowl will do to wash your rice in.

 • Fine mesh strainer: to rinse and drain the rice with